DocumentationWorkfrontWorkfront Guide

 Defining the goals is optional for the project to receive a Score in the Portfolio Optimizer.
 This section is the only optional section in the Business Case.
 All other sections of the Business Case must be completed before the project is scored in the Portfolio Optimizer.
 You can indicate a priority level for a goal as you create the goal.

-For more information about goals, see Create Business Case goals.
+For more information, see Create Business Case goals.

 Expenses

 Expenses represent the non-labor costs that might be incurred during the life of a project.
-This area is enabled by default in the Business Case, but the Workfront administrator might choose to not display it.
+This area is enabled by default in the Business Case, but the Workfront administrator can choose not to display it.

-Any expenses that you enter on the Business Case are also entered on the Expenses tab of the project, as Planned Expenses.
+Any expenses that you enter on the Business Case are also entered as Planned Expenses on the Expenses tab of the project.

 Expenses affect the following fields on the project: